Danubian Principalities

 Moldavia and Wallachia in 1856–1859.

-The Danubian Principalities (Donaufürstentümer, Дунайские княжества, Principatele Dunărene) was a geopolitical term used for the Ottoman vassal principalities of Moldavia and Wallachia in the period of 1774–1858, a time of when the territories were a battleground between the Ottoman Empire, Habsburg Monarchy, and Russian Empire.
-While Russia returned Moldavia and Wallachia to the Ottoman Empire with the Treaty of Küçük Kaynarca (1774), it retained protectorship over the two and also the Orthodox subjects in all of the Ottoman Empire.
+The Danubian Principalities (Donaufürstentümer, Дунайские княжества, Principatele Dunărene) was a geopolitical term used for the Ottoman vassal principalities of Moldavia and Wallachia in the period of 1774–1858, a time when the territories were a battleground between the Ottoman Empire, Habsburg Monarchy, and Russian Empire.
+While Russia returned Moldavia and Wallachia to the Ottoman Empire with the Treaty of Küçük Kaynarca (1774), it retained protectorship over the two and also of the Orthodox subjects in all of the Ottoman Empire.
 This made the two principalities have the status of dual authority, under Ottoman suzerainty but with Russian protection.
 The Russo-Turkish War (1828–1829) ended with the Russian occupation of the two principalities.
 The negotiations of the Great Powers in the aftermath of Russian defeat resulted in the unification of Moldavia and Wallachia in 1859.

 Background

 Moldavia and Wallachia came under Ottoman rule in the 16th century but retained a semi-autonomous status.
 Stricter foreign affairs came to be dictated by the Sublime Porte in the period of the Phanariotes (1711–1821), following conflicts between the Ottoman Empire, Habsburg Monarchy, and Russian Empire (the Great Turkish War).
 The Phanariotes was an aristocratic Greek Orthodox community of Constantinople that came to prominence in the mid-17th century, and from whom the gospodar (lord) of Moldavia and Wallachia, respectively, was chosen by the Porte to govern.

 The principalities were briefly occupied by Russia in 1739 and 1769.
 In the 18th century the two principalities were a battleground in a succession of wars between the Ottomans on one side and Russia or the Habsburg monarchy on the other.
 Catherine the Great returned Wallachia, Moldavia and Bessarabia to the Ottomans in 1774, with the Treaty of Küçük Kaynarca, which however importantly made Moldavia and Wallachia a Russian protectorate, and affirmed Russia's role as the "guardian" of the Orthodox Christian subjects in the Ottoman Empire.
 Moldavia and Wallachia were put under dual authority, with Ottoman suzerainty and Russian protectorate.
 The boyars of Moldavia and Wallachia had requested Russian protectorate in order to consolidate autonomy.